 Accreditation is an option allowing healthcare providers to choose a private organization for oversight by demonstrating their ability to meet the healthcare standards of an accreditation organization.
 National Dialysis Accreditation Commission (NDAC) is a dialysis accreditation organization formed by dialysis experts to provide accreditation services exclusively to the dialysis industry.
 The Center for Medicare & Medicaid Services approval of NDAC’s program allows NDAC-accredited providers to receive deemed status as a route to Medicare certification.
 Dialysis providers can be assured the NDAC standards are familiar and widely known as they closely mirror the CMS Conditions for Coverage for ESRD.

 NDAC processes for accreditation surveys are required to be equivalent to the CMS survey processes.
 This means that NDAC timelines for returning reports, requiring plans of correction, and correction of a deficient practice will be familiar as they are the same as those used by the state.
-But while states are asked to survey each facility every three years, NDAC is required to resurvey each of their accredited facilities within 36 months of the previous survey.
-This required timeline provides predictability and promotes maintaining “survey readiness.”
+But while states are tasked by CMS to survey each facility every three years, and many do not, NDAC is required to resurvey each of their accredited facilities within 36 months of the previous survey.
+This required timeline provides, compliance consistency, predictability and promotes maintaining “survey readiness.”

 Dialysis providers utilizing NDAC’s accreditation service benefit in the following ways: